4-HO-MPT: International

 4-HO-MPT is not scheduled by the United Nations' Convention on Psychotropic Substances.

+Canada

+4-HO-MPT is not an explicitly nor implicitly controlled substance in Canada as of 2025.

 United States

 4-HO-MPT is not scheduled at the federal level in the United States, but it is possible that 4-HO-MPT could legally be considered an analog of psilocin, in which case, sales or possession with intent for human consumption could potentially be prosecuted under the Federal Analogue Act.